4 simple steps to capture Google Analytics data in Jotform

 3. Google Analytics data is captured by Jotform

-When the user finally submits the form, Jotform captures and stores all the information provided by the user along with the Google Analytics data passed into the hidden fields.
+When the user finally submits the form, Jotform captures and stores all the information provided by the user (like their name, email, phone, etc) along with the Google Analytics data that was written into the hidden fields.

-With the important data supplied by Attributer, you can easily do the following:
+With the Google Analytics data alongside each lead in your CRM, you can easily do the following:

 - Review which of your channels are driving the most leads